How to white label your knowledge base

 In this article you will learn:

-- How to remove branding from and white label your Knowledge Base
+- How to remove the tawk.to branding from the knowledge base and white label it as your own

 - How to create a subdomain and add a CNAME record in cPanel